To attain the highest international standards of civil aviation whilst maintaining a sustainable aircraft register.

 Collaboratively, with our industry partners, we develop and implement clear regulations, procedures and standards throughout the Bermuda civil aviation industry.
 Our approach is to be responsive, proactive and pragmatic to continuously improve safety.

 The Bermuda Civil Aviation Authority (BCAA) is responsible for the regulation and safety oversight of aviation in Bermuda and all aircraft on the Bermuda Aircraft Registry.
-Previously known as the Bermuda Department of Civil Aviation, which was established in 1931, the new BCAA became a newly formed Authority on October 1st, 2016.

 With a wealth of experience and credibility in the global aviation industry, combined with unparalleled personal and responsive customer service, the BCAA team is uniquely positioned to meet your aircraft registry needs.